 There is neither Jew nor Greek, there is neither slave nor free man, there is neither male nor female; for you are all one in Christ Jesus.

-Neither male nor female.
-Male privilege has no place in the new creation.
+(b) Neither male nor female.
+Gender discrimination also has no place in the new creation.
 All people, regardless of race, status, or gender, are equally valued in the family of God.
 Although men and women are biologically different, they are equal in grace.
 This has enormous implications for our view of women and their role in the church.

 Further reading: The Silent Queen: Why the Church Needs Women to Find their Voice